Islamic Extremism – Russias Headache!

 Adding to the tension, it has become apparent that it is no longer just the Caucasus region that Russia has to worry about.
 Some 500 miles east of the Russian capital of Moscow lies the city of Kazan in the Republic of Tartarstan.
 Since Arab traders introduced Islam to the region more than 1,000 years ago, the Muslim populations of Tatarstan and the neighboring Republic of Bashkortostan have swelled to more than 50%.
 Moderates have long dominated the local Muslim religious community; recently, however, more radical clerics have gained a wider following and extremist attacks are on the rise.

 In July, two simultaneous attacks were carried out in Kazan in which the Tatarstan Mufti was injured in a car bombing and a prominent imam was gunned down.
-In October, the imam of the Al-Ikhlas Mosque in the Tatar capital, Kazan, was charged with organizing “extremist” activities.
+In October, the imam of the Al-Ikhlas a Muslim place of worship in the Tatar capital, Kazan, was charged with organizing “extremist” activities.
 Also in October, a court in Kazan closed the Islamic Cultural Center because it had been distributing Islamic textbooks and providing religious lessons without a license.

 WHAT IS THE EFFECT ON CHRISTIANS?